ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---

 ## Function - Exchange Online: Move Message to Folder
-This function will move an Exchange Online message to the specified folder in the users mailbox.
+This function moves an Exchange Online message to the specified folder in the users mailbox.

  ![screenshot: fn-exchange-online-move-message-to-folder ](./screenshots/EXO-move-message-to-folder-function.png)